Working with Culturally and Linguistically Diverse (CLD) Students in Schools

 This resource includes Tips for Working with Interpreters which reviews steps to selecting an interpreter as well as strategies to use prior to, during and after a session.

-NEW!
 The Impact of Poverty and Homelessness on Children's Oral and Literate Language: Practical Implications for Service Delivery [PDF]

 A presentation by Celeste Roseberry-McKibbin at the 2012 ASHA Schools Conference